SumiSastri/dev-blogs/docs/aws-cdk/part1-what-is-the-aws-cdk.md

 ---
 layout: default
-title: What is the AWS CDK
+title: What is AWS CDK
 parent: AWS CDK
 nav_order: 8
 ---

-# What is the AWS CDK
+# What is AWS CDK

 AAWS Cloud Development Kit (CDK) is a stack that co-ordinates the lifecycles of nested stacks.
 It ships with methods that enable the app to connect with AWS Cloud Formation Stacks.